Chris Brown Violence Allegations — Karrueche Tran ‘Desperate To Move On’

 Karrueche Tran is reportedly considering permanent restraining to keep ex Chris Brown away from her for good, according to Hollywood Life.

-Karrueche Tran shocked the world when she claimed that Brown was as violent with her as he was with his ex Rihanna.
+Karrueche Tran shocked the world when she claimed that Brown was as violent with her as he was with his ex, Rihanna.

 Tran reportedly demanded that Chris Brown either go to jail or stay away from her for three years.